John Mein (publisher): Career

 The Boston Chronicle was a Tory paper and began by publishing articles from London critical of William Pitt who was the Whig’s hero.
 The Boston Gazette responded with a letter (01/18/1768) probably written by James Otis attacking the views of the Chronicle.
 Mein visited the office of the Gazette (01/25/1768) demanding to know who wrote the article.
 Benjamin Edes would not reveal the source of the letter.
 A day later Mein ran into Edes on the street and attacked him.
 James Otis representing Edes won an award of £70.

 Opposed to boycotting goods subject to stamp duties, Mein wrote in the Chronicle in support of the colonial policy of the British government including, in 1769, lists of names that accused colonial merchants of breaking a British nonimportation agreement.
 In retaliation, Mein's name appeared on a list of merchants who violated the trade agreement.
-Mein responded by publishing another letter, this time accusing the Merchants' Committee of using the nonimportation agreement for illegal profiteering.
-The irritated public ransacked the Chronicle and Mein's office in October 1769.
+Mein responded by publishing another letter, this time accusing the Merchants' Committee (namely John Hancock, Thomas Cushing and James Otis) of using the nonimportation agreement for illegal profiteering.
+The irritated public ransacked the Chronicle and Mein's office on the 28th of October 1769.
 In the scuffle, Mein shot a grenadier.
-He sought safety on a ship in the harbor which sailed for Great Britain a few days later.
+He escaped the crowd by taking the disguise of a british soldier, then sought safety on a ship in the harbor which sailed for Great Britain in November.